TheHpman/libNG/README.md

     make -f makelib.neo
 ```
 > [!NOTE]
-> libNG comes barebones from any SGDK components, if you are used to and want to use some system abstract features (memory, pools, etc...) copy the related files into src/libNG folder and rebuild the library.
+> libNG comes barebones from any SGDK components, if you are used to and want to use some system abstract features (memory, pools, etc...) copy the related files into src/libNG folder and rebuild the library.<br>You may have to fix a couple dependencies depending on the files.

 You can now build projects targetting the NEO•GEO, simply use the `makefile.neo` script from your project folder instead of the usual `makefile.gen` one.
 If you are using an IDE integration, simply change the make script.